No-Go Theorems for Universal Entanglement Purification

 \textit{Discussion}--- In summary, we have introduced a property of EPPs that is desirable in practice, universality; we found a unique PPT-preserving protocol that is universal for all entangled states with fidelity greater than 1/2, and we proved that it is not a separable operation, thus not LOCC-implementable.
 Subsequently, we relaxed the requirement by restricting ourselves to states with arbitrarily high fidelity, but it turned out that universal protocols are still practically challenging since they cannot be realized by bilocal Clifford circuits.
 Moreover, we showed that if fidelity ordering of input states is provided, any biCEP that is universal is necessarily trivial, meaning that the purification output always has the same fidelity as the state with the highest fidelity.
 The results for biCEP hold even if assisted by an arbitrary number of pure Bell states.
+We comment that if we use the hashing protocol~\cite{bennett1996mixed} and perform additional randomized measurement to make sure that no error remains in the output states, it is possible to achieve universality for sets of entangled isotropic states with fidelity threshold above 1/2.
+However, the number of measurements needed depend on the amount of errors in the input states, so this process cannot be input-independent.